VincenzoPaternoster/NLP-Detection-of-Fake-News/README.md

 # 📌 NLP-Detection-of-Fake-News
 The aim of the project is to develop a machine learning model that can accurately detect fake news.
 The model will be integrated into the Chrome plug-in and will provide users with real-time feedback on the veracity of the news they are reading.

-NOTE: These analyses are for educational purposes only.
-It is clear that the proposed analyses are too limited on a specific data set that only contains news on certain topics.
+*NOTE: These analyses are for educational purposes only.
+It is clear that the proposed analyses are too limited on a specific data set that only contains news on certain topics*
 ---

 ## 📂 Repository Structure